-Glassmaking became more of an industry, less of a craft, but with production techniques being constantly honed and refined, there was still the scope for some stunning pieces to have been produced and – of course – items intended to make an impression had to be more finely executed than ever before in order to do so; 19th century glassmaking excellence is therefore evidenced in abundance, no less remarkable than earlier examples, but exhibiting different skill-sets in order to appeal to a more discerning, perhaps more sophisticated clientele.
+Glassmaking became more of an industry, less of a craft, but with cut glass and other production techniques being constantly honed and refined, there was still the scope for some stunning antique wine glasses to have been produced and – of course – items intended to make an impression had to be more finely executed than ever before in order to do so; 19th century glassmaking excellence is therefore evidenced in abundance, no less remarkable than earlier examples, but exhibiting different skill-sets in order to appeal to a more discerning, perhaps more sophisticated clientele

 We discuss Victorian art glass, beautifully decorated glass vases and decorative objects within the Victorian Table Glass section.